jcgonzalezb/Cypress-Workshop-final/README.md

 $   npx cypress verify
 ```

-The following message should be visible to be sure that Cypress was intalled properly.
+The following message should be visible to be sure that Cypress was installed properly.

 ```
 ✔  Verified Cypress!
 C:\Users\juancamilo.gonzalez\AppData\Local\Cypress\Cache\9.7.0\Cypress